jonathan-bender/scaling-octo-telegram/README.md

 # Profilometer Data Reading
 This code analyzes profilometer readings.
+A single method that generates:
+A) A plot of the profile
+B) A plot of the roughness
-A single method that plots the reading and outputs the average roughness and its standard deviation.
+And displays the average roughness and its standard deviation.

 ## Overview
 The profilometer readings are two files.
 One containing the actual reading and the other containing relevant parameters of the reading.